• Top

 みむろ/白玉屋榮壽(しらたまやえいじゅ)

-This shop goes back over 170 years.
-Mimuro Monaka is famous among the visitors of Omiwa Jinja Shrine.It is a sweet made of red bean jam spread between mocha crackers.
+Omiwa Jinja Shrine is famous for its monaka.
+This shop goes back over 180 years.
+Monaka is a sweet made of red bean jam spread between mochi crackers.

 Information